 Theorem \ref{thm:mdm_positive_measure} brings out the contrast with the representation power of parametric choice models such as MNL and nested logit.
-The choice probabilities represented by these parametric alternatives possess zero Lebesgue measure due to the restrictions imposed by the IIA property overall or within the nests.
-In Lemma \ref{Regularity} below, we observe that the choice probabilities modeled by MDM are \textit{regular} in the sense that the probability of choosing a specific product $i \in S$ cannot increase if $S$ is enlarged. \begin{lemma} Suppose that the choice probability collection $\bp_\cS \in \pmdm(\cS).$ Then for any two assortments $S,T\in \cS,$ we have \begin{itemize} \item[a)] $\bp_\cS$ satisfies the regularity property, that is, $p_{i,S} \geq p_{i,T}$ if $i \in S$ and $S \subseteq T;$ and \item[b)] $p_{i,S} \leq p_{i,T}$ if $p_{j,S} < p_{j,T}$ and $i,j \in S \cap T.$ \end{itemize} \end{lemma}
+In Lemma \ref{Regularity} below, we observe that the choice probabilities modeled by MDM are \textit{regular} in the sense that the probability of choosing a specific product $i \in S$ cannot increase if $S$ is enlarged.
+Proofs of Theorem 2 and Lemma 2 are given in Sections \ref{pf:thm_mdm_measure} and \ref{pf:Regularity}. \begin{lemma} Suppose that the choice probability collection $\bp_\cS \in \pmdm(\cS).$ Then for any two assortments $S,T\in \cS,$ we have \begin{itemize} \item[a)] $\bp_\cS$ satisfies the regularity property, that is, $p_{i,S} \geq p_{i,T}$ for all $i \in S$ and $S \subset T;$ and \item[b)] $p_{i,S} \leq p_{i,T}$ if there exists $j$ such that $p_{j,S} < p_{j,T}$ and $i,j \in S \cap T.$ \end{itemize} \end{lemma}

+An interpretation of Lemma \ref{Regularity} b) is that if assortment $T$ is weaker than assortment $S$, in the sense that a common product $j$ has a strictly smaller market share in $S$ than in $T$, then the market share of any other common product $i$ in $S$ must also be no greater than that in $T$.
+As demonstrated in Theorem \ref{thm:feascon-mdm}, this ranking is reflected in the ordering of the Lagrange multipliers in the utility maximization problem of the representative customer.

 Utilizing the MDM characterization in Theorem \ref{thm:feascon-mdm}, Theorem \ref{thm:mdm-rum-relation} below shows that MDM and RUM do not subsume each other generally.
-It also reveals that RUM and MDM have equivalent representational power as the class of regular choice models, when the assortments collection $\cS$ has a special structure, like nested or laminar collections that are frequently encountered in inventory and revenue management applications.
+It also reveals that RUM and MDM have equivalent representational power as the class of regular choice models when the assortments collection $\cS$ has a special structure, like nested or laminar collections that are frequently encountered in inventory and revenue management applications.
 To state Theorem \ref{thm:mdm-rum-relation}, we require the following definitions.